tfuad/jobadderchallenge/README.md

 to preview, stage and commit code.

-1. Take a local copy of the project using the following command
+Take a local copy of the project using the following command
 ```
 git clone https://github.com/tfuad/jobadderchallenge.git
 ```
 You can obtain this URL by clicking the "Code" button at the top of the page.

-2. Open **JobAdderChallenge.sln**
+**Navigate** to the ClientApp directory and in the command prompt run the following commands npm update

+ng build

+**Open** JobAdderChallenge.sln

 Right click on **JobAdderChallenge** and select "**Manage NuGet Packages**" you should be given an option to install the packages.